baidefeis/Getting_and_Cleaning_DataCourse/code_book.md

 * Finally, the script writes an independent tidy dataset with the average measurement for each activity and each subject in a file called dataset_averages.txt, a 180x68 dataframe, where the first column contains subject IDs, the second is activity names, and then the averages for each of the 66 attributes are in columns 3-68.
- There are 30 subjects and 6 activities (180 rows set with averages).
+ There are 30 subjects and 6 activities (180 rows).